 All of this, of course, is a fiction.
 But it is an incredibly believable fiction.
 It is easy to see how the house operates as a breathing device and then transforms into a tomb.
-We can see all of the structure and materiality of the house, the ambulance, the oxygen tanks, the couch Abraham rests on, the shower curtain, and the lift under which he is eventually buried.
-Perhaps most disturbing is the xray of the lung.
+We can see all of the structure and materials of the house, the ambulance, the oxygen tanks, the couch Abraham rests on, the shower curtain, and the lift under which he is eventually buried.
+Perhaps most disturbing is the inclusion of lung x-ray, presumably Abraham's.
 Darden died just after the publication of his work from Leukemia.
-A chest xray is a routine part of the evaluation for Leukemia.
-I have been told that the image is of Darden's lung, though I have not been able to confirm this.
+As you may know a chest x-ray is a routine part of the evaluation for Leukemia.
+This is an image is of Darden's lung.
 Clearly he had a personal stake in the work.